 A damaged skin barrier is a major common denominator for accelerated aging and unhealthy skin that causes an older-looking appearance.
 The human body has developed internal processes that protect and preserve skin and make sure it acts as a barrier, while preserving its hydration.
-However, this barrier can be harmed, which in turn causes the skin to be dry, desquamated and uncomfortable, especially in extraordinary circumstances as the confinement we are living.
+However, this barrier can be harmed, which in turn causes the skin to be dry, desquamated and uncomfortable, especially in extraordinary circumstances such as the confinement we are living.
+As consumers grow increasingly knowledgeable about this, many of them ask “how do I know if my skin barrier is damaged” or “how do you repair a damaged skin barrier”.
+Long-term solutions that will heal their damaged skin barrier and provide skin barrier repair are the answer.

-- Stimulate the skin’s natural processes for a fully reinforced barrier.
+- Stimulate the skin’s natural processes for a full skin barrier repair.

 - Increase the cohesion of the upper layer of the epidermis.

-- Restore the skin’s ability to generate its own ceramides, reinforcing the barrier function.
+- Restore the skin’s ability to generate its own ceramides, reinforcing the barrier function and avoiding a damaged skin barrier.

 - Fight external aggressions thanks to its “triple defense” action.
 Hydrafence proved to help the skin heal after phenomena such as transepidermal water loss, redness caused by irritation and microcirculation take place.

 This complex can be applied in facial and body care cosmetics, bath gels or specific treatments for dry, damaged or mature skin.
-It’s also known for its effectiveness in hair care, ensuring long-term hair wellness by being used in shampoos or conditioners.
+It’s also known for its effectiveness in long-term, sustainable hair care, ensuring hair wellness by being used in shampoos or conditioners.

-Natural ingredients: How to make sure they remain ethical
+Natural ingredients to heal a damaged skin barrier: How to make sure they remain ethical

-Consumer interest, the media, and the political spotlight have led companies to embrace natural ingredients and move into a more eco-friendly and ethical space.
+The benefits of pursuing a strategy of social responsibility are many.
+Consumer interest, the media, and the political spotlight have led companies to embrace natural ingredients and move into a more eco-friendly and ethical space, with actions such as applying “circular beauty” paradigms.
 According to a report published in Statista, it’s natural and sustainable brands that are the leading contributor to increased sales of skincare products.

 The depletion of natural resources has thus entered the beauty market’s agenda, forcing companies to adopt new policies and transform processes.
 These range from ways of limiting packaging and product waste to using ethically sourced and sustainable ingredients.